Curriculum

 Therapeutics classes will cover a holistic understanding of a wide range of acute and chronic health concerns with principles for herbal support.
 The lectures will be primarily delivered online with in person class time devoted to questions, review and case study activities.
 The goal is for students to learn how to integrate information from the program and apply it towards real life health situations they may encounter.
 Click here for a complete list of therapeutics topics we will cover.

-Time: 58 hours pre-recorded, 22 hours in person
+Time: 58 hours pre-recorded, 22 hours live

 • Energetics